PET-Semester-Project-3/DeskMate-Frontend/README.md

 ## Users and Passwords

-Due to this being a demo, there has been set up 2 user types (1 Admin, 1 Guest) with the following credentials:
+Due to this being a demo, there has been set up 3 user types with the following credentials:

 Admin: